smartsheet-platform/smartsheet-python-sdk/README.md

 Sheet, and then synchronized with the Smartsheet servers by calling a .save() method on either the Sheet or whatever object was changed.
-In this model, calling .save() on the Sheet (or any object that can contain other objects) would result in the the saving of any "contained" objects.
+In this model, calling .save() on the Sheet (or any object that can contain other objects) would result in the saving of any "contained" objects.

 That's the goal, it may take a while to get there.

 # Code Guidelines

 In general, follow PEP 8 (https://www.python.org/dev/peps/pep-0008/),
-the Python Syle Guide.
-Try valiently to limit lines to 80 characters or less.
+the Python Style Guide.
+Try valiantly to limit lines to 80 characters or less.

 There's really only one hard rule:  do not use tabs for indentation.